Vedingrot/decimal_type/README.md

 ## Information

+An interesting project about the implementation high precision floating point datatype.
+Arithmetic decimal operators realized by bitwise operators, which gives insign how computing systems works.

 The Decimal value type represents decimal numbers ranging from 7.9e+29 to -7.9e+29  The Decimal value type is appropriate for financial calculations that require large numbers of significant integral and fractional digits